Continuous-variable QKD over 50km commercial fiber: Results

 To overcome the channel perturbations due to changing environmental conditions, we developed several automatic feedback systems to calibrate time, polarization, and phase of the quantum states transmitted.
 For the time calibration shown in Fig.~1, there are two modules.
 One is a data synchronization module, and the other one is a clock synchronization module to achieve a synchronous clock in two remote places.
-Here we utilize the LO to perform the data synchronization and clock module (detailed in Sec.~I of the Supplemental Material).
+Here we utilize the LO to perform the data synchronization as well as the clock synchronization.
 The traditional way involves using the modulated signal for the data synchronization module, which requires much more data to eliminate the effects of noise (the signal-to-noise ratio (SNR) of the signal is always extremely low ($<1$) when transmitted long distances) and the success possibility cannot reach $100\%$.
-For the polarization calibration, we adopt a polarization stabilization system comprised of an electric polarization controller, a polarization beam splitter, and a photodetector.
+For the polarization calibration, we adopt a dynamic polarization controller (DPC) comprised of an electric polarization controller (EPC), a polarization beam splitter (PBS), and a photodetector.

-With the use of this polarization calibration system operated in real time, the polarization mode is maintained and the power ratio of the LO and the signal keeps $30$~{\rm dB}.
+With the use of this polarization calibration system operated in real time, the polarization mode is maintained and the power of the LO arm over the signal arm keeps over $30$~{\rm dB}.
 For the phase calibration, we utilize the phase modulator in the LO path (the same one as the basis sifting) to compensate the phase drift.
 Alice inserts the reference data in the signal sequence according to a certain period.
 The period of insertion is determined by the frequency of the phase drift.
+In the field tests, 100 reference data are inserted into every 1000 quantum signals to perform the phase estimation and compensation since the major contribution of the phase drift comes from the separate arms in Alice and Bob's MZI.
 The phase drift between the LO and the signal is obtained by the measurement results of the reference signal.
-Then the feedback voltage of the phase modulator is calculated from the half-wave voltage and is loaded onto the phase modulator in real time (detailed in Sec.
-I of the Supplemental Material).
+Then the feedback voltage of the phase modulator is calculated from the half-wave voltage and is loaded onto the phase modulator in real time.

+The shot-noise unit (SNU) can be vital to a CV-QKD system as the calibrated SNU will be treated as a normalization parameter to quantize the quadrature measurement results.
+According to the security analysis of CV-QKD, to evaluate the secret key rate we need to first resolve the corresponding covariance matrix, where its elements need to be normalised by the calibrated SNU.
+Therefore, the calibrated SNU will directly affect the security analysis on secret key rate.
+In these field tests the quantum signal path in the homodyne detection is randomly cut off to perform the SNU measurement.

 After measurement, Alice and Bob will perform postprocessing to distill the final key.
 The postprocessing of a CV-QKD system contains four parts: basis sifting, parameter estimation, information reconciliation and privacy amplification.
 To support the high repetition frequency of a CV-QKD system, all parts of the postprocessing need to be executed at high speed.
 The computational complexity of basis sifting and parameter estimation is low.
 We can obtain high speed execution on a CPU, where the average speed of basis sifting and parameter estimation can be achieved up to $17.36$~Mbits/s and $16.49$~Mbits/s, respectively.